queryluke/masseffect-5e/static/data/rules/06-07-thermal-clips.md

 __Note__: Because thermal clips are so easily attainable, GMs might find it more manageable to simply not keep track of thermal clips and assume players will always have a steady supply available to them.

+### Variant: Venting
+Instead of thermal clips, each weapon's heat indicates the number of times it can be fired before it overheats.
+Replace any reference to Reloading with Venting.
+Venting works exactly the same as reloading, taking some amount of time to vent the weapons heat (instead of reloading a thermal clip).

+If a weapon is not fired for a full round of combat, it naturally regains 1 heat.
+Additionally, any weapon that is at 0 heat can be fired, but it automatically jams and cannot be used until after a long rest.